LeoLaneseEque2/Angular-Signals-Workshop/SLIDE_1.md

 🚨 Signals hold an immutable value, but the signal reference itself is mutable, that why we can change the value of a signal because objects and arrays are passed by reference in JS

+🟩 Signals are immutable, but the value they hold is not
-🟩 Only replacing the value triggers CD, mutating an object won't
+> Signals are immutable containers.
+The reference to the signal itself never changes, but the value inside can be replaced.
+Only replacing the value triggers change detection, mutating an object inside the signal won't.

 ```js
 import { signal, effect } from '@angular/core';